 This water heater is manufactured to suit the water conditions of most public reticulated water supplies.
 However, there are some known water chemistries which can have detrimental effects on the water heater and its operation and / or life expectancy.
+A list of postcodes is available on the Rheem website (www.rheem.com.au) indicating known areas where the stainless steel cylinder is not covered by the Rheem warranty due to the water chemistry of the area.
+The list is not necessarily exhaustive and there may be areas outside of these postcodes where the stainless steel cylinder is not covered by the Rheem warranty due to the water chemistry of the area.
 If you are unsure of your water chemistry, you may be able to obtain information from your local water supply authority.
-This water heater should only be connected to a water supply which complies with these guidelines for the Rheem warranty to apply.
+This water heater should only be connected to a water supply which complies with these guidelines, which takes precedence over the list of postcodes, for the Rheem warranty to apply.
+It is recommended to install a suitable filter on the cold water supply line to the water heater if the water supply contains or has a future risk of containing suspended solids.
+The Rheem warranty will not cover resultant faults on components including the stainless steel cylinder due to the effects of sludge and / or sediment settling in the water heater.